jderocher/Plugins/README.md

 2. Setup:

-	The event creation from on Vuevent is looking for the following fields and are required.
+	The event creation form on Vuevent is looking for the following required fields.
 You will need to map these fields to the fields on your form in the configuration:

 	**FIELD MAP:**